This post may contain affiliate links. Please read our disclosure policy.

 - 2 Tablespoons Brown Sugar

-Add all spices to a container with a lid (I use a mason jar) and shake well to mix.
+- Add all spices to a container with a lid (I use a mason jar).
+If you are sensitive to salt, use only 1 Tablespoon (you can always add more if you like).

 this was too salty for me even though i was generous with all the other spices except the salt.
 I would put 1/2-2/3 what the recipe calls for